enbytedev/A-Share/README.md

-# LogStop
+# A-Share
-Completely delete files upon token resubmission to prevent their ability to be saved.
-A very simple system to demonstrate kill switches for files on a server to prevent future retrieval.
-Based largely off of Express demo code.
+A very simple system to share files with kill switches.
+Delete files upon token resubmission to prevent their ability to be saved in chat logging programs.

-This was mainly a joke and will not be guaranteed updates!